tapanmeena/PricePulse/README.md

 ## License

-This project is part of the Price History Tracker system.
+This project is part of the PricePulse price-tracking suite.